GoogleChrome/developer.chrome.com/site/en/blog/angular-image-directive/index.md

 One of these partners was [Land's End](https://www.landsend.com/).
 It was expected that their site would be a good test case for results that real applications might see.

-[Lighthouse lab testing](https://philipwalton.com/articles/my-challenge-to-the-web-performance-community/) was performed on one of their routes before and after using the image directive.
+[Lighthouse lab testing](https://philipwalton.com/articles/my-challenge-to-the-web-performance-community/) was performed on their QA environment before and after using the image directive.
 On desktop, their median LCP decreased from 12.0s to 3.0s, a 75% improvement in LCP.
 On mobile, the median LCP decreased from 20.2s to 12.0s (40.6% improvement).

 {% Aside %}
 It's important to note that the lab testing above is only intended as a general demonstration of the potential of the directive.
 [Field data](https://web.dev/lab-and-field-data-differences/#field-data) is much preferred to validate performance impact.
 The Aurora team is currently working with a few production partners to attain this data, and the blog post will be updated as soon as it's available.